kasbrot123/nvim/README.md

 _Update 2024-08-17_
 Maybe it is better now since neovim is getting more stable and used by more and more people.
 Still most of the things above are true.

+_Update 2024-10-22_
+As I more and more sharpen my config for neovim I think I get the syntax and structure why it is built up but it is still a mess with all the lua functions and personal and super personal config stuff.
+I plan to update my config once every year in October/November and leave it then.
+I am still working with packer as my plugin manager and I have nightmares thinking about switching to lazy.
+But I think there will be no way out...